-Saving the best for last (Tyrion and Varys), worked to keep interest up throughout the dullness.
-It’s not that there isn’t any existing tension elsewhere, it just never goes anywhere.
-History Channel’s “Vikings” proved you can take your time building a story as long as there are interesting characters to pass the time with and “Game of Thrones” is running lean in that department.
+Saving the best for last (Tyrion and Varys) worked to keep interest throughout the dullness.
+It is not that there is not any existing tension elsewhere; it just never goes anywhere.
+History Channel’s “Vikings” proved you can take your time building a story if there are interesting characters to pass the time with, and “Game of Thrones” is running lean in that department.

 Cersei plotting and giving a devious grin has gotten tediously

 end.
-At this point their doom appears far from inevitable and Cersei isn’t
+At this point, their doom appears far from inevitable, and Cersei is not

 be chalked up to her confidence that nothing will ever catch up to her, her